-Use the two L-shaped brackets on either side of the chassis (four total).
+To install the chassis into a Telco or post-style rack, use two L-shaped brackets on either side of the chassis (four total).
 First, determine how far follow the server will extend out the front of the rack.
 Larger chassis should be positioned to balance the weight between front and back.
 If a bezel is included on your server, remove it.
 Then attach the two front brackets to each side of the chassis, then the two rear brackets positioned with just enough space to accommodate the width of the telco rack.
 Finish by sliding the chassis into the rack and tightening the brackets to the rack.

-Figure 2-6.
+Figure 2-4.
 Installing the Server into a Telco Rack

-Note: Figures are for illustrative purposes only.
+Note: Figure is for illustrative purposes only.
 Always install servers to the bottom of a rack first.